Skip to main content

 The example explained

-Starting from the bottom, the top-level hardware field defines the hardware interfaces in an application.
+Moving down the application, the top-level hardware field defines the hardware interfaces in an application.
+In this case, there is one hardware interface called mock_hardware.

 mock_hardware:

-display_name: Mock Hardware Interface
+display_name: Hardware Interface

 urdf: Universal Robots 5e (mock interface)